JonathanMcCormickJr/OSSP-CS/Term-04/satan/satanic-culture/invocation_for_public_meetings.md

 kindness, and impartiality, and may they benefit those who live and work in and around our beloved city of ________.

+I speak in the name of the original human rights supporter, him who encourages the discovery of forbidden knowledge,

+the Serpent & the Scapegoat,

+the Data Analyst, & the Dragon,

+the Lion and the Lightning:

+Ave Satanas!
-It is in the infernal name I speak, Hail Satan!
+Hail Satan!